Installation¶

 sudo apt-get install -y libsm6 libxext6 libxrender-dev libgl1-mesa-glx

-It’s recommended to use a virtual environment to manage all dependencies:
+It’s recommended to use a conda environment to manage all dependencies:

 And update pip and wheel: